AdaptiveResonance/MC.exe_Majestic_Update_Project/README.md

 The community AI update Project is now run by myself.
 The update focuses on Optimizing the AI algorithm and other mathematical values.
-Language support packs for English, Russian, French will also be added.
+Check the main-release for personal installation Language support packs for English, Russian, French will also hopefully be added.